Wednesday, November 02, 2011

 Beautiful Marina - no visitors

-After five days in La Ceiba we returned to Utila.
-I had started some dental work there before going to La Ceiba and needed some follow up work done, Back at Utila we once again met up with Mobetah and with them spent some time exploring including moving to an anchorage on the west end of Utila called Diamond Cay.
+After five days in La Ceiba, we returned to Utila.
+I had started some dental work there before going to La Ceiba and needed some follow-up work done.
+Back at Utila, we once again met up with Mobetah and, with them, spent some time exploring, including moving to an anchorage on the west end of Utila called Diamond Cay.

 Mobetah - west end of Utila

 We traveled with Mobetah to return to the river.
-To avoid an overnight voyage we departed at 3 am so we could arrive at Puerto Cortez on the mainland during daylight hours.
-Puerto Cortez is a large ship port but there is a very nice anchorage just off the Navy base.
-The next day we continued on and anchored that night at Cabo Tres Puntas which is in Guatemala and about two hours from the mouth of the Rio Dulce and Livingston.
+To avoid an overnight voyage, we departed at 3 am so we could arrive at Puerto Cortez on the mainland during daylight hours.
+Puerto Cortez is a large ship port, but there is a very nice anchorage just off the Navy base.
+The next day, we continued on and anchored that night at Cabo Tres Puntas, which is in Guatemala and about two hours from the mouth of the Rio Dulce and Livingston.

 Mobetah - on Rio Dulce

-Our trip up the Rio Dulce was uneventful with an overnight stay at Texan Bay so we could arrive at Monkey Bay marina in the morning well before the afternoon winds.
+Our trip up the Rio Dulce was uneventful, with an overnight stay at Texan Bay so we could arrive at Monkey Bay Marina in the morning, well before the afternoon winds.
 It is tough enough backing into the slip with cross current, but the higher afternoon winds make it virtually impossible.

 Ariel - traveling up the Rio Dulce